-Back in 2017 Decathlon revealed it was planning to drop the B’twin name from its Triban road bikes.
+In 2017, Decathlon revealed it was planning to drop the B’twin name from its Triban road bikes.
 It has since implemented the overhaul of its Triban range, as well as launching two new models.
 The range will now just be known as Triban, as opposed to B’twin Triban.

->> Save up to 35% with a magazine subscription.
+>> Save up to 31% with a magazine subscription.
 Enjoy the luxury of home delivery and never miss an issue <<

 The bigger benefit of the name change, the brand says, was the creative freedom it offered to redesign the Triban bikes that have been the brand’s bread and butter bikes for a very long time.

 Ranging from flat bar, go anywhere models through to superbly comfortable aluminium frame racing bikes, they flew off the shelves.
-Those previous models still exist, but now Decathlon has a deeper clarification of its Triban range, introducing two new models: the RC500 and the RC520.
-These new models will replace the old Triban 540.
+They all also come with a lifetime warranty.

+Decathlon’s cheapest road bike, the RC100 is designed to really ease you into the world of cycling on a road bike.
 Designed for comfort, the RC100 is based around a 6061 aluminium frame with a shorter top tube and longer head tube, taking the strain away from the neck and back, areas that usually take a real beating when starting out on the road.